-Melania Trump And The Rest Of America Fail at Spelling Independence Day
+Melania Trump And The Rest Of America Fail At Spelling Independence Day

 — GoogleTrends (@GoogleTrends) May 29, 2018

-Apparently, people from Maine are unsure how to spell “Connecticut”, and the most commonly searched word for spelling confirmation in Alabama is “cousin” (not touching that one.)
-Texas is obsessed with figuring out how to spell supercalifragilisticexpialidocious, as is Washington State.
-However, the most common “how to spell” search is for the word “beautiful”, which possibly explains why actor Jim Carrey drawled out the word so very long in Bruce Almighty:
+Apparently, people from Maine are unsure how to spell “Connecticut,” and the most commonly searched word for spelling confirmation in Alabama is “cousin” (not touching that one).
+Texas is obsessed with figuring out how to spell supercalifragilisticexpialidocious, as is Washington state.
+However, the most common “how to spell” search is for the word “beautiful,” which possibly explains why actor Jim Carrey drawled out the word so very long in Bruce Almighty.